rust-lang/book/second-edition/src/ch08-02-strings.md

 <span class="caption">Listing 8-18: Using the `+` operator to combine two
 `String` values into a new `String` value</span>

-As a result of this code, the string `s3` will contain `Hello, world!`.
+The string `s3` will contain `Hello, world!` as a result of this code.
 The reason `s1` is no longer valid after the addition and the reason we used a reference to `s2` has to do with the signature of the method that gets called when we use the `+` operator.
 The `+` operator uses the `add` method, whose